 If you agree to take part in this study, in your first visit, you will be asked to sign and date this consent form prior to any procedures.
-The table below highlights which days study activities will take place and whether they happen before or after the TMS session.
+You will then be asked to provide a sample for urine drug screen and undergo an alcohol breathalyzer test.
+You will also undergo psychological screening, including questionnaires to rule out major mental health conditions.
+We will also administer scales to assess craving for alcohol.
+You will also perform cognitive tasks to measure your visual attention bias towards alcohol.
 If you are a woman of childbearing potential, you will also undergo a urine test to make sure you are not pregnant.
 Then we will ask you to get a brain MRI scan on day one.
+This will be done at MRISC and we will transport you to the MRISC.
+Prior to your brain MRI session, we will administer an MRI safety checklist.
 MRI uses magnetic fields to measure brain structure and brain activity.
 It involves lying down on a padded platform that is loaded into the circular center of the MRI machine.
 During a scanning session, you will be asked to remain still as images of your brain are acquired.
 You will be instructed to remove all jewelry and other metal-containing objects.
 Because the magnetic field will affect any metallic object, you should not participate if you have any type of metallic implant in your body, including pacemakers, aneurysm clips, shrapnel, metal fragments, orthopedic pins, screws, or plates, IUD's, or piercings that you cannot remove.
-On days two and three, we will assess your craving to smoke cigarettes.
-We will administer scales to assess craving and impulsive behavior.